Website-Accessibility-for-business

 As the convenience of online learning grew, it tapped into a growing market.
 Online university learning is expected to reach over US$ four billion in 2023 and is also expected to continue growing.

 And as technology advances in general, so does the technology that assists those with disabilities.
-Screen readers have improved to a point where they can now completely decipher a page, allowing someone that’s visually impaired to benefit from the online world as well.
+Screen readers have improved to a point where they can now completely decipher a page, allowing someone who’s visually impaired to benefit from the online world as well.

 More people rely on technology to run daily chores.